TylerTemp/SaintsField/README.md

 **3.0.5**

-IMGUI now can fallback to CustomPropertyDrawer of data type (previously only PropertyAttribute drawer)
+1. IMGUI now can fallback to CustomPropertyDrawer of data type (previously only PropertyAttribute drawer)
+2. Add `DOTween` detect using `DOTWEEN` marco added by `DOTween` when setup
+3. Fix `DOTweenPlay` button on Unity before 2022.2 which uses `unityBackgroundScaleMode`

 See [the full change log](https://github.com/TylerTemp/SaintsField/blob/master/CHANGELOG.md).